Jedediah Hotchkiss

-Jedediah Hotchkiss (November 30, 1828 – January 17, 1899), known most frequently as Jed, was a teacher and the most famous cartographer and topographer of the American Civil War.
-His detailed and accurate maps of the Shenandoah Valley are credited by many as a principal factor in Confederate General Stonewall Jackson's victories in the Valley Campaign of 1862.
+Jedediah Hotchkiss (November 30, 1828 – January 17, 1899) was an American Confederate Army officer, cartographer, topographer and teacher.
+His detailed and accurate maps of the Shenandoah Valley are credited by many as a principal factor in Confederate General Stonewall Jackson's victories in the Valley Campaign of 1862 during the American Civil War.

 Early life

-Hotchkiss was born in Windsor, New York.
+Jedediah Hotchkiss, who was better known as Jed, was born in Windsor, New York.
 He graduated from the Windsor Academy and, by the age of 18, he was teaching school himself in Lykens Valley, Pennsylvania.
 The following year he relocated to the Shenandoah Valley and opened the Mossy Creek Academy in Augusta County.
 He supplemented his income as a schoolteacher by working as a mining geologist.
 As he explored the beautiful area around his new home he began his hobby (and minor business) of mapmaking that would dominate the rest of his life.
 In 1853 he married a woman from Pennsylvania named Sara Ann Comfort and together they had two daughters.
 In 1855 Hotchkiss and his brother Nelson founded the Loch Willow Academy school for boys in Churchville, Virginia.
 His birthplace, known as the Jedediah Hotchkiss House, was listed on the National Register of Historic Places in 1982.